Purdue-CS193/homework-1-rohanarora30/README.md

+# Rohan Arora's First CS193 Homework
+My favorite things about CS193
+- learning cool stuff about terminal
+- learning how to create a resume and (hopefully) nail an interview

-# CS 193 Homework 1 - GitHub and Your Own Website!
+CS 193 Homework 1 - GitHub and Your Own Website!
 ## What is this assignment

 Throughout this homework you will create a personal GitHub account, use that GitHub account to modify some code from the homework repository, and then submit it to us for grading!
 This same basic process will be used throughout CS193 to complete and turn in all of your homeworks.
 For this first one, we're focusing on getting you used to the process.